MAaJIi/light-currency-converter/README.markdown

 --------
 * _New!_ Supports full integration with jQuery UI Autocomplete plug-in.
 Try typing some programming languages into the demo.
 * _New!_ Supports blur action.
 After blur create a tag
-* Configurable keys to create a
+* Configurable keys to create a tag